-- 8.51 The Welsh Assembly Government is currently working in partnership with the Department for Children, Schools and Families in England to introduce an electronic system for determining eligibility for free school meals.
-This is intended to reduce bureaucracy, particularly for schools; to encourage take-up of entitlement by removing the stigma from the application process; and to reduce the scope for fraud and error.
-The aim is a national scheme, based on local authority checking, in place of the variety of systems operating at present. - 8.52 In a Decision Report in September 2007, the Minister for Children, Education, Lifelong Learning and Skills agreed that the Welsh Assembly Government would buy into the Free School Meals Electronic Eligibility Checking system in Wales and that the costs will be accommodated from within the current Budget. - 8.53 The Welsh Assembly Government says that it will also consider and develop cashless systems and that this should be linked with the ongoing national citizen smartcard infrastructure work. - 8.54 In Scotland the installation of a card system has been estimated to cost around £16,000 per school, plus associated resource costs of £1,000.
+- 8.62 In a Decision Report20 in September 2007, the Minister for Children, Education, Lifelong Learning and Skills agreed that the Welsh Assembly Government would buy into the Free School Meals Electronic Eligibility Checking system in Wales and that the costs will be accommodated from within the current Budget. - 8.63 The Welsh Assembly Government says that it will also consider and develop cashless systems and that this should be linked with the ongoing national citizen smartcard infrastructure work. - 8.64 In Scotland the installation of a card system has been estimated to cost around £16,000 per school, plus associated resource costs of £1,000.
 The costs can however vary depending on the size of the school and the type of system used (swipe or smart cards).